ArjunHande/Crime-Data-Analytics/README.md

 src/ThreeCityHeatMaps.rmd - used to visualize the result obtained from the analytics.

+src/CrimeIntensity.rmd - predict the crime rate using ARIMA model.

 Step 1: Run the code in the data_preprocessing.pig file in a grunt over the data taken from the source.